-Dr. Boynton recommends an oral self-exam once a month to understand how your mouth typically looks and feels.
+Drs.
+Boynton and McMahon recommend an oral self-exam once a month to understand how your mouth typically looks and feels.
 This will help when and if any changes occur and to seek treatment promptly.
 Most oral pathologies are easily treated when they are caught early.

 If an oral pathology is suspected, a biopsy may be taken for further examination and diagnosis.
 In general, a biopsy is a minor procedure that involves your oral surgeon taking a small tissue sample of the affected area.
-The tissue sample is then sent to a lab for diagnosis from a pathologist, who will share their findings with Dr. Boynton.
+The tissue sample is then sent to a lab for diagnosis from a pathologist, who will share their findings with Dr. Boynton or Dr. McMahon.
 Once a diagnosis has been confirmed, your oral surgeon can recommend the appropriate treatment plan.

 Signs and Symptoms of Oral Pathologies

 Although most oral pathologies are not serious, it is important to have an experienced oral and maxillofacial surgeon evaluate the area in question so that more serious diseases and conditions, such as oral cancer, can be ruled out.

 The signs and symptoms of an oral pathology are different for each patient, but there are common changes that can occur in and around the mouth and require an oral and maxillofacial surgeon:

 - Red or white patches

 - Bleeding sore

 - Sore that fails to heal

 - Any lump or irregularity